Enterprise Password Standard

 Many computer systems and applications at the University of Iowa use a login ID and password (or passphrase) as the method of authenticating users.
 A robust password provides a major defense against unauthorized use of our systems.
 The object when creating a password is to make it as difficult as possible for others to make an educated guess or to programmatically “crack” what you've chosen.
 An effective method of accomplishing this is by using a "passphrase" form of password.
 For example, using several words together, or the first letter of several words from a memorable sentence, event, quote, or song lyric, combined with the other minimum password standard rules, as defined in this standard, can create a strong and sufficiently long passphrase that is easily remembered.
-You can protect your own files and University resources by choosing a good passphrase, changing it regularly, and never sharing it with others.
+You can protect your own files and University resources by choosing a good passphrase, changing it regularly, and never sharing it with others or reusing it on non-University accounts.

-Policies and/or standards adopted by a college or administrative unit or specified in security requirements required by grants, contracts or other third-party agreements must be consistent in principle with this University standard, but may provide additional detail, guidelines or restrictions.
+Policies and/or standards adopted by a college or administrative unit or specified in security requirements required by grants, contracts or other third-party agreements must be consistent in principle with this University standard, but may provide additional detail, guidelines, or restrictions.

 - User-initiated password changes must be supported.